WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CD.md

 Now just having the script won't be enough, because it cant run automaticaly by itself.
 To make the script run on a trigger we will need a new tool called a webhook.
 A webhook is an HTTP callback that sends real-time notifications about specific events.
 When an event occurs, the source application sends an HTTP request to a configured URL with event data.
 Using a webhook we will be able to cause the bash script to run when a tag push is made to one of our repositories.

 To download webhook onto your instance run `sudo apt install webhook` Once this is done, if you check the status of webhook with `systemctl` you will see it has an unmet condition.
 That condition being that `/etc/webhook.conf` does not exist, but we won't worry about that yet.
 For now we are just going set up the webhook what we will later automate.
-Make a new file in `deployment` called `hooks.json` and write the following:
+Make a new "hook definition" file in `deployment` called `hooks.json` and write the following:

 ```json
 [